tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/instance-sync.md

 As you can see we are passing 'red green blue' as arguments to index.js which represents the nodejs script for our contract at run time.

 Run `npm start`.
 As expected, you will see following output from **node 1** which is showing the colors we are passing in "bin_args" property of our contract configuration.
 It is also indicating that the node 1 is in fact a part of the UNL.
-This is because when hpdevkit creates a cluster, it configures all the nodes to be in each other's UNL.
+This is because when hpdevkit creates a cluster, it configures all the nodes to be in each others UNL.

 ```
 20230527 00:58:46.650 [inf][hpc] ****Ledger created**** (lcl:1-f192e9d1 state:3c90183b patch:35968a27)